MediaComem/comem-archidep/subjects/reverse-proxy/README.md

 <!-- slide-container -->

 **Horizontal scaling** means adding more computers to handle the same work.
-For example, 3 instances of a web application can probably handle 3 times as many clients at the same time.
+For example, three instances of a web application can probably handle three times as many clients at the same time.
 Computers or applications can be combined in [clusters][cluster] to improve performance.

 #### Load balancing